How desi kids fixed Facebook's fake news problem in 36 hours

-In an exclusive chat, Nabanita De and Anant Goel speak about how they found a solution to the social media giant’s biggest problem
+In an exclusive chat with mid-day, Nabanita De and Anant Goel speak about how they found a solution to the social media giant, Facebook's, biggest problem

 Anant Goel and Nabanita De